activescott/lessmsi/README.md

 * [Donate at Tip4Commit](https://tip4commit.com/github/activescott/lessmsi) (Bitcoin only) to fund a general fund.
 Each new commit to this repository receives a percentage of the available balance.
 * [Donate at IssueHunt](https://issuehunt.io/r/activescott/lessmsi) to deposit your donation as a "bounty" against a specific issue or feature request.
 When a contributor resolves the issue they will earn the deposit for that issue.

+# Deploying & Publishing New Versions #
+New versions are published to GitHub Releases and Chocolatey via the CI tool at AppVeyor.
+To publish a new version take the following steps:
+1. Merge changes into the master branch
+2. Tag the commit (in master) with the git command `git tag publish`
+3. Push the tag to github with `git push --tags`

+Then the CI script in the repo at [/appveyor.yml](https://github.com/activescott/lessmsi/blob/master/appveyor.yml) should build, test the code and if the build & tests succeed deploy it first to github and then to Chocolatey.

 *Originally from Scott Willeke's blog http://blogs.pingpoet.com/overflow and http://blog.scott.willeke.com.
 It was also called Less Msiérables as well as lessmsi.*